burggraf/SupaScript/README.md

 	- Base64: btoa(), atob()
 - Packaged as a PostgreSQL extension or just use the EASY-INSTALL-Vx.y.SQL script to install it

+## Make writing PostgreSQL modules fun again
+Can you write JavaScript in your sleep?
+Me too.
+Can you write PlpgSql queries to save your life?
+Me either.

+Enter our masked hero from heaven: [PLV8](https://plv8.github.io)

+So how do I write nifty JavaScript modules for Supabase / Postgres?
+Use SupaScript!

 ## Installation
 (If you're using Supabase, you can safely use method 1 below.)